TheLime1/cs2-price-database/docs/command_line_flags.md

 ### Network Configuration
 - `--noproxy` overrides all environment proxy settings
+- `--fallback-only` bypasses Steam API entirely and uses only web scraping
+- `--no-fallback` and `--fallback-only` cannot be used together (conflicting flags)
 - Proxy settings from environment are used unless `--noproxy` is specified
 - Fallback scraper uses same proxy settings as main collection